Documentation Index

 To maintain accurate, real-time cluster data in the console:

-1. Deploy the YAML file generated by the RealTheory console without modifying the following:
+1. Recommended: Deploy the YAML file generated by the RealTheory console without modifying the following:

 • The Collector’s image path—including adding a custom registry, changing the repository or image name, or adding an explicit tag.